 The default directory for configuration files is specified during installation.
 Configuration files can be used for all users or a specific user.
-Refer to CD-ROM Guide to Installation for details on specifying the initial default directory.
+Refer to Installation Guide for details on specifying the initial default directory.

 By default, Personal Communications searches for emulator profiles in the configuration files directory.
 You can use the User Preference Manager utility to indicate a different location for profiles.